refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 * iperf, the master to compuation node bandwidth is around 940Mbit/s, which is near to the limit of the Gigabit nic.
 * iperf for ipv6: `iperf -sV`, `iperf -c <remote> -B <src> -V`
+* iperf for udp: `iperf -su`, `iperf -c <remote> -u -b 1000M`, you should specify udp bandwidth on your own, otherwise, it gives a result around 1Mbs.
+* `-r` first send then receive; `-d` both at the same time
+* frequent commands related to ethtool: [post](https://www.thegeekstuff.com/2010/10/ethtool-command)

 ### cpu